Aereon Dynairship

 The Aereon Dynairship is a conceptual large hybrid airship developed by the Aereon Corporation for civilian and military cargo transport.

 It is one of Aereon's lifting body airship concepts, where a craft without a conventional "wing" generates lift by itself.
-It would have also have been filled with buoyant gas such as preferably helium or hydrogen, but possibly heated gases, making it a truly hybrid craft.
+It would also have been filled with buoyant gas such as preferably helium or hydrogen, but possibly heated gases, making it a truly hybrid craft.
 This kind of configuration was researched by Aereon beginning in the 1960s and continuing until the 1980s.
 Several patent applications were filed, including a patent application filed in 1969.
 The early development of the deltoid pumpkinseed aerobody was described in a John McPhee 1973 book.

 Design and development

 The Dynairship was to be a very large ship, the conceptual designs showing it to form a large triangle, with small finlets at the back of either end.

 The proof-of-concept aircraft for the Dynairship was the Aereon 26.
 Following the apparent success of this project, Aereon's board voted unanimously to proceed with the Dynairship for civilian and commercial purposes.

 Three proposed versions of the Dynairship were put forward: